alchemy-fr/Phraseanet-Docs/en/User/Guide/Actions.rst

 Edit
 ****

-This function allows editing records in *Phraseanet* : media and baskets edition Complete or modify the documentary descriptions of the *assets*, either one by one or by batch.
+This function allows editing records in *Phraseanet*: media and baskets edition Complete or modify the documentary descriptions of the *assets*, either one by one or by batch.

 .. seealso::

    :doc:`Refer to the Edit section <Edit>`.

-In the main palette, the pop-up menu of the button regroups the functions :ref:`Properties<Actions-Properties>` and :ref:`Move<Actions-Move>`.
+In the main palette, the pop-up menu of the button regroups the functions :ref:`Properties<Actions-Properties>` and:ref:`Move<Actions-Move>`.

 .. _Actions-Properties:

 Properties
 **********

-This action allows to modify :
+This action allows to modify:

-* the :term:`statuses<Status>` of the records
+* the:term:`statuses<Status>` of the records
 * the type of the selected documents

 Modify the records status
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The :term:`statuses<Status>` allows to categorize records.
-They bring information on their statuses : progress in a *workflow*, alerts on expired rights, restricts the access on a users range.
+The:term:`statuses<Status>` allows to categorize records.
+They bring information on their statuses: progress in a *workflow*, alerts on expired rights, restricts the access on a users range.

 .. note::

     28 statuses are customizable in Phraseanet Admin.
 They can be implemented for *workflow* needs or for access restrictions on records by custom tasks.
-    A status change is also directly available from the :doc:`Edit <Edit>` window.
+    A status change is also directly available from the:doc:`Edit <Edit>` window.

-To edit records statuses :
+To edit records statuses:

 * Select one or more records in the display area or in the opened basket or story
 * Click on the Properties button in the corresponding actions palette